drbitboy/quora_min_hour_30deg/README.md

-# Programmatic solution to question from Quora.com about minut and hour hands on a clock.
+# Programmatic solution to question from Quora.com about minute and hour hands on a clock.

 The original question is: